smugsheep/kiseki-books/README.md

 reader for books found in the kiseki/trails game series.

 notes:
-* raw book text (html) scrapped from the Fandom wiki via Python script, not available in repo ( because bloat)
+* raw book text (html) scrapped from the Fandom wiki via Python script, not available in repo (because bloat)
+* the scraper file is a mess, use at own risk
 * some texts not available in EN and/or JA randomly since the Fandom wiki is horribly kept

 to-do: